reach-sh/reach-lang/docs/src/tut/rsvp/index.md

 range: 57-67
 ```

-Next, we modify the `willGo` function so that the Guest, before they register, inspect the event details and look at the reservation price.
+Next, we modify the `willGo` function so that the Guest, before they register, inspects the event details and looks at the reservation price.
 This is representative of a user interface that informs the Guest of how much they'll be expected to pay to make a reservation.
 In this code, we call `{!js} ctcGuest.unsafeViews`, because when the view is not defined, it throws an error, rather than returning a special wrapper object.
 We know that it will always be defined, so it is more convenient to use this, than to worry about decoding the wrapper object.

 ---

-When we run this version of the program, it behaves exactly the same as before in all important ways, but has slightly different output:
+When we run this version of the program, it behaves exactly the same as before in all important ways, but has a slightly different output:

 ```
 [... a lot of boilerplate about building images and running them ...]